Welcome to The Friday Edition

 Strive to have two people know the same fact at all times.

 That’s an overview of the work to be done before you start work.

 I will talk about the

-Into Action part of the job in a future episode of The Friday Edition.
+.
 Tax return preparation.
 Hard legal analysis for uncertain facts or uncertain law.
 Hard judgment calls with minimal legal or factual basis, but significant downside for a wrong choice.
 And the moment of truth: signing and sending the tax returns.

 Obv. this ain’t legal advice.
 And it’s incomplete.
 If you have a tax mess, you need to talk to someone who has gone through it before and can help you fix the problem.

 My suggestion is to make a decision, ask someone for help, and start running hard.
 Don’t stop until you have filed your tax returns.
 Time is not your friend: information decays and disappears, interest and penalties accrue, and the government’s ability to find previously-hidden facts continues to improve.

 Get it done.
 You’ll feel better.
 I know I did when I got the tax bill for my non-filed tax return years.
 I went from fear and stress, to

 OK.
 Let’s set up a payment plan and pay this thing off.